catpea/visual-programming-language/README.md

 ## TODO

-- load universe/worlds from a json file
 - make the tray into a draggable Window
+- give trays connections
+- create special IO nodes in the node world, when added it makes a port in the world box
-- give it connections, and a Generator
+- and a Generator

 - give worlds their nodes, and make the code generator visit